 Scores Of People In Puerto Rico Remain Without Shelter, Power Days After 6.4 Quake

-Thousands of people in Puerto Rico still don't have permanent shelter three days after a 6.4-magnitude earthquake walloped the Caribbean island, killing one man and injuring nine others.
+Thousands of people in Puerto Rico still don't have permanent shelter three days after a 6.4 magnitude earthquake walloped the Caribbean island, killing one man and injuring nine people.
 Millions still don't have electricity.

 The quake has displaced an estimated 2,000 people, according to the humanitarian organization Direct Relief.